googleapis/google-cloud-python/packages/google-cloud-error-reporting/docs/usage.rst

 Reporting an error without an exception
 -----------------------------------------

-Errors can also be reported to Stackdriver Error Reporting outside the context of an exception.
+Errors can also be reported to Cloud Error Reporting outside the context of an exception.
 The library will include the file path, function name, and line number of the location where the error was reported.